 Andreas Frei (Switzerland) is engaged in labyrinth theory and explains this type of labyrinth as one with interlocking paths.

 You will find more details on his website (in German): Das Muster im Labyrinth.

-In different editions of Caerdroia (published by Jeff Saward) some articles of Alexander Frei are published about this type of labyrinth.
+In different editions of Caerdroia (published by Jeff Saward) some articles of Andreas Frei are published about this type of labyrinth.
 He can take credit for having recognized and interpreted the pattern contained in it.

 As far as I know this type of labyrinth was not ever built as a walkable labyrinth.
 Who begins?

 Crucial for a good labyrinth design are balance, good proportions and according to my opinion also what I would like to name (perhaps somewhat highfalutin) dramaturgy of the way sequence.
 And that is common to the most different labyrinth types.